jcoupon/swot/README.md

 ## Description

-SWOT is a program to compute astrophysical two-point correlation functions and weighted histograms, based on  "divide and conquer" algorithms, mainly, but not limited to:
+`SWOT` is a program to compute astrophysical two-point correlation functions and weighted histograms, with area-based resampling for fast error and covariance matrix estimations.

+Each estimator is wrapped around a set of "divide and conquer" algorithms, mainly, but not limited to:
 - data storage in a binary tree,
 - approximation at large scale,
 - parellelization.